 An almost frost-free spring has lead to promising fruit crops, so I have a few tips on getting the best out of them.
-I'm also recommending some dead heading, checking for root suckers and having a go at rooting softwood cuttings.
-There's lots to do in the garden at this time of the year!
+I'm also recommending some deadheading, checking for root suckers and having a go at rooting softwood cuttings.
+There are lots to do in the garden at this time of the year!

 Focus on fruit

-- If trained as fan or cordon shapes, new shoots can be pinched back to encourage more branching.
+If trained as fan or cordon shapes, you can pin new shoots back to encourage more branching.
 Tie and support new shoots to fill in gaps but avoid crowding.
 For conventional trees, it's best to use a saw to cut a few big branches out to let light and air into the centre.